benjaco-edu/db-assignment-4-mysql-users/README.md

 "
 ```

-**Bookkeeping** are going to be able to read/write to customers and payments to fix bugs, and they have to be able to change it for customer support if the data dosnt match, they need read access in all of the other tables to join in the customer data for getting a overwiev of the customer, EXCEPT the employee og offices table
+**Bookkeeping** are going to be able to read/write to customers and payments to fix bugs, and they have to be able to change it for customer support if the data doesn't match, they need to read access in all of the other tables to join in the customer data for getting an overview of the customer, EXCEPT the employee of offices table
 ```
 mysql -u root -ppass1234 -e " \
 CREATE USER 'Bookkeeping'@'%' IDENTIFIED BY 'pass1234'; \